-- 1. Pumps, valves, gaskets and similar equipment. - 2.
-Pipes, ducts, girders or beams that have a length less than 21 linear feet (6400 mm). - 3.
-Wall or ceiling panels that have an area of less than 10 square feet (0.93 m ) or a dimension of less than 10 linear feet (3048 mm). - 4.
-Floor tiles when their removal can be completed in less than four hours. - 5.
-Group R-3 occupancies. - (b) Section 3318.2 Notification.
+- b) 3319.2 Notification.
 The fire code official shall be notified 24 hours prior to the commencement and closure of asbestos-removal operations.
-The permit applicant shall notify the building official when asbestos abatement involves the removal of materials that were used as a feature of the building's fire resistance. - (c) Section 3318.3 Plastic Film.
-Plastic film that is installed on building elements shall be flame resistant as required for combustible decorative material, in accordance with Section 807. - (d) Section 3318.4 Signs.
-Approved signs shall be posted at the entrance, exit and exit-access door, decontamination areas and waste disposal areas for asbestos-removal operations.
+The permit applicant shall notify the building official when asbestos abatement involves the removal of materials that were used as a feature of the building's building's fire resistance. - (c) Section 3318 - c) 3319.3 Plastic Film.
+Plastic film that is installed on building elements shall be flame resistant as required for combustible decorative material, in accordance with Section 807. - (d) Section 3318 - d) 3319.4 Signs.
+Approved signs shall be posted at the entrance, exit and exitaccess door, decontamination areas and waste disposal areas for asbestosremoval operations.
 The signs shall state that asbestos is being removed from the area, that asbestos is a suspected carcinogen, and that proper respiratory protection is required.
 Signs shall have a reflective surface.
-Lettering shall be a minimum of 2 inches (51 mm) high. - K. Amendment of Chapter 39 Plant Processing And Extraction Facilities is amended as follows: - (1) Section 3901.1.1 is added to read as follows: - (a) Section 3901.1.1 Cannabis growing, processing, or extraction facilities.
+Lettering shall be a minimum of 2 inches (51 mm) high.

+K. Amendment of Chapter 39 Plant Processing and Extraction Facilities is amended as follows:

+- 1) (1) Section 3901.1.1 is added to read as follows: - a) (a) Section 3901.1.1 Cannabis growing, processing, or extraction facilities.
 Cannabis growing, processing and extraction facilities shall be designed and constructed in accordance with this chapter and NFPA 1, Chapter 38 as amended in Chapter 80.

-- L. Amendment of Chapter 49 Requirements for WUI (Wildland Urban Interface) Fire Areas is amended as follows: - (1) Section 4902.1 is amended to read as follows: - (a) Section 4902.1 WILDLAND-URBAN INTERFACE FIRE AREA.
-A geographical area identified by the City of Richmond as a "Very High Fire Hazard Severity Zone - VHFHSZ" in accordance with the Public Resources Code, Sections 4201 through 4204, and Government Code, Sections 51175 through 51189, or other areas designated by the enforcing agency to be at a significant risk from wildfires, as designated on the map titled Very High Fire Severity Zone. - (2) Section 4903 is added to read as follows: - (a) Section 4903 Fire Protection Plan.
+L. Amendment of Chapter 49 Requirements for WUI (Wildland Urban Interface) Fire Areas is amended as follows:

+- 1) (1) Section 4902.1 is amended to read as the follows: - a) (a) Section 4902.1 WILDLAND-URBAN INTERFACE FIRE AREA.
+A geographical area identified by the City of Richmond as a "-"Very High Fire Hazard Severity Zone VHFHSZ" in accordance with the Public Resources Code, Sections 4201 through 4204, and Government Code, Sections 51175 through 51189, or other areas designated by the enforcing agency to be at a significant risk from wildfires, as designated on the map titled Very High Fire Severity Zone.

+- (2) Section 4903 is added to read as follows: - (a) Section 4903 Fire Protection Plan.
 A Fire Protection Plan (FPP), approved by the Fire Chief, shall be required for all new development within declared Very High Fire Hazard Severity Zones (VHFHSZ) and/or Wildland-Urban Interface (WUI) areas.